-The Two-factor authentication functionality provides a higher security when logging in by requiring the user to authenticate using two-step verification/login.
-Every time user log in additional code will be generated and sent to user, what he/she should enter.
+The Two-factor authentication functionality provides higher security when logging in by requiring the user to authenticate using two-step verification/login.
+Every time the user logs in the additional code will be generated and sent to the user, what he/she should enter.

 This functionality can be enabled at Settings -> System settings -> Enterprise functions -> Two-factor authentication (2FA).

 - it is possible to force users to perform 2-step verification at signing in (configured per user).

 - Users must use their smartphones (iOS, Android or BlackBerry only) to generate a special code and enter it for signing in.

 Please do not try to switch that On without complete understanding how it works.